EvanEdwards/bl/project.md

 `bl [CMD [CMD]...]`

-Manages blacklist line in /etc/hosts.
+A simple script to quickly manage a blacklist line in /etc/hosts.

 # Demonstration